-A data subject may request that the processing of his/her personal data is restricted where the accuracy of the data is contested.
+A data subject may request that the processing of his/her personal data is restricted where the accuracy of the data is contested or he/she requires it for a legal claim amongst others.

 Object - S40

 A data subject has the right to object in writing at any time the processing of personal data relating to him/her free of charge.